-In this grilled halibut recipe, a soy-and-jalapeño sauce adds an interesting layer to the fish’s mild taste.
+In this grilled halibut recipe, a marinade made with soy sauce and jalapeno peppers adds an interesting layer to the fish’s mild taste.

 - 2 tablespoons low-sodium soy sauce, divided